reims2/reims2-docs/src/philscore.md

 2. Adjust the initial PhilScore for OD and OS separately based on the rules in [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
 3. Sum the OD and OS philscore to get the final PhilScore.
 4. Arrange the glasses by PhilScore in ascending order.

+> [!NOTE] Note on BAL
+> If the rx has BAL enabled for an eye, we calculate the Philscore only for the non-BAL eye, and the resulting PhilScore for the BAL eye is always set to 0.

 ## Filtering Function Descriptions